What is SSL, and why is it so important?

 - and physical address

-EV is the most secure validation type, as it gives visitors the highest assurance that a website is legit and trustworthy.
+EV is the most secure validation type, as it assures visitors that a website is legit and trustworthy.

 How does SSL Work?